Registrations are required for every recreational boat in Ohio, including powerboats, sailboats, canoes, kayaks, pedal boats, and inflatable boats.

 Two registration decals are issued with each traditional boat registration.
 On numbered boats the owner shall securely affix the decals on each side of the bow six inches toward the stern from the number.

 The decals must be clearly visible in normal conditions and affixed prior to operation of the watercraft.

 Documented boats must display one decal on the port side and one on the starboard side.

-Registration certificates and decals, including alternative registrations, are valid up to 3 years and expire on March 1 of the year indicated.
+Registration certificates and decals are valid up to 3 years and expire on March 1 of the year indicated.
 All decals shall be removed when they expire.